With just three wholesome ingredients, go ahead and enjoy these paleo breakfast cookies! They are Chocolaty, delicious, paleo and gluten free.

 I try to start our mornings with eggs (these bacon and egg breakfast cups are great), or plain Greek yogurt with berries.
 But if one is going to have something sweet to start their day, then these paleo breakfast cookies are probably as healthy as a breakfast cookie can be.

-Possible additions to these cookies
+Possible additions to paleo breakfast cookies

 I haven’t tried it yet, but I’m sure that a handful of chopped walnuts would be great in these breakfast cookies.
 Needless to say, chocolate chips would be amazing!
 But as I just explained, I’m trying to avoid going down that particular route first thing in the morning. 😀